Latte Filters

 {=['a', 'b', 'c']|slice: 1, 2} {* outputs ['b', 'c'] *}

-The slice filter works as the array_slice PHP function for arrays and mb_substr for strings with a fallback to iconv_substr in UTF‑8 mode.
+The filter works like the PHP function array_slice for arrays or mb_substr for strings, with a fallback to the iconv_substr function in UTF‑8 mode.

-If the start is non-negative, the sequence will start at that start in the variable.
-If start is negative, the sequence will start that far from the end of the variable.
+If start is non-negative, the sequence will start at that offset from the beginning of the array/string.
+If start is negative, the sequence will start that far from the end.

-If length is given and is positive, then the sequence will have up to that many elements in it.
-If the variable is shorter than the length, then only the available variable elements will be present.
-If length is given and is negative then the sequence will stop that many elements from the end of the variable.
-If it is omitted, then the sequence will have everything from offset up until the end of the variable.
+If length is given and is positive, then the sequence will have up to that many elements.
+If the input is shorter than the length, then only the available elements will be present.
+If length is given and is negative, the sequence will stop that many elements from the end of the input.
+If it is omitted, the sequence will have everything from start up until the end of the input.

-Filter will reorder and reset the integer array keys by default.
-This behaviour can be changed by setting preserveKeys to true.
+By default, the filter reorders and resets the integer array keys.
+This behavior can be changed by setting preserveKeys to true.
 String keys are always preserved, regardless of this parameter.

 sort (?Closure $comparison, string|int|\Closure|null $by=null, string|int|\Closure|bool $byKey=false)

-The filter sorts elements of an array or iterator while preserving their associative keys.
+The filter sorts elements of an array or iterator and preserves their associative keys.
 When a locale is set, the sorting follows its rules unless a custom comparison function is specified.

 {foreach ($names|sort) as $name}